 Pretextual Administrative Searches – A Fourth Amendment Violation

-In today’s increasingly complex economy, the government’s rational interest in protecting the consumer has invariably led to greater regulation of a wide range of business activity.
-Increased regulation often includes an expansion of the government’s ability to enter and inspect a business property without warrant and without probable cause to believe a crime has been committed.
+In today’s increasingly complex economy, the government’s interest in protecting the consumer has led to greater regulation of business activity.
+Increased regulation often includes an expansion of the government’s ability to enter and inspect a business property without a warrant and without probable cause to believe a crime has been committed.
 While these “administrative inspections” serve a legitimate regulatory purpose, they are also subject to abuse.
 When an administrative inspection is used for the purpose of conducting a criminal investigation or justifying an otherwise unlawful warrantless search, rather than to merely further a regulatory scheme, it becomes a “pretextual administrative search” violative of the Fourth Amendment to the United States Constitution.

 The Fourth Amendment’s prohibition on unreasonable searches and seizures is applicable to commercial premises, as well as to private homes.
 An owner or operator of a business has an expectation of privacy in commercial property.
 However, a commercial property owner’s expectation of privacy and attendant Fourth Amendment protections become more “attenuated” when the property is used for a “closely regulated” business.
 Closely regulated businesses generally include businesses in which regulation is pervasive and long standing.
 Businesses involved in such wide ranging activities as the sale of liquor, sale of firearms, pawn shops, commercial trucking, and auto salvage operations have been deemed “closely regulated” businesses.